hiddenslate-dev/aktives-dataset-2022/README.md

 - **Three label files:** Label files made by each expert.
 The files are in csv format.
 - **Video file:** It belongs to the client images recorded during the game.
 It is in mp4 format.
-- **Game file:** Contains footage recorded during the game.
+- **Game file:** Contains video footage recorded during the game.
 It is stored in json format.
 - **E4 file:** It is the file where the physiological data collected from the E4 device during the game is stored.
 It is stored in txt format.

+** Notice : Video footage must be used for analysis purposes only and must not be shared anywhere. **

 The contents of each notebook are given below.